 5. That Drooling Fluffy Grandma that Hugs you to Death

-Ok, this is a very ambiguous situation, because, well, you love your Grandma.
+Ok, this is a very ambiguous situation because, well, you love your Grandma.
 You can’t help it!
 She’s that smiling, fluffy, hugging old lady that you can’t help to love.
-However, your girlfriend finds very funny when she still treats you like a small child and drools you with kisses, pinch your cheeks and give you a tap in the butt calling you “Frickle Chubby Joe”.
+However, your girlfriend finds it very funny when she still treats you like a small child and drools you with kisses, pinch your cheeks and give you a tap in the butt, calling you “Frickle Chubby Joe”.
 Too much information?
 Agree.

 Don’t be this lovely old lady!

 I could go on and on, but let’s face it.
-This has been already too long and most of the people don’t reach here.
-So, I’ll just end up with a few more tips on how to differentiate yourself from the rest of the crowd.
+It has already been too long, and most people don’t reach here.
+So, I’ll end up with a few more tips on differentiating yourself from the rest of the crowd.

 - Listen, instead of pushing your message.
-Holiday Season is a time for people to enjoy, not entirely for you to sell stuff.
+The holiday season is a time for people to enjoy, not entirely for you to sell stuff.

-- Ask your Subscriber what they would love to get as a present.
-Even though you might not send them that actual present, you can have an idea of whom you have in your list and even give them a moment to introspection and feel that they matter.
-Give them a voice!
+- Ask your subscriber what they would love to get as a present.
+Even though you might not send them that actual present, you can have an idea of whom you have on your list and even give them a moment to introspect and feel that they matter.
+Please give them a voice!

 - Give something.
 Not a discount!
-Give really something for free.
-Like an ebook, a walkthrough, a How-To description or even something for Charity and make a poll with your subscribers to select which one.
+Give something for free.
+Like an ebook, a walkthrough, a How-To description or even something for Charity.
+Make a poll with your subscribers to select which one.

-There’s tons of ideas around.
-What happens at the end is that you’re still going to have sales.
+There are tons of ideas around.
+In the end, you’re still going to have sales.
 Indirectly and sometimes even directly by this kind of attitude.
-You gain someones respect.
+You gain someone’s respect.
 Not lose it!
 And build your reputation bag for when your subscriber is ready to make a purchase again.

-All Picture Credits are from each Movie Producers and Studios.
+All Picture Credits are from each Movie Producer and Studio.
 No claim for any rights.
-They just help to describe each topic.
+They help to describe each topic.